Global Fukaya category I: -categories and Joyal model structure

-there is a dashed arrow making the diagram commute.
+there is a dotted arrow making the diagram commute.

-A \emph{quasi-category} is a simplicial set $S _{\bullet}$ for which the above extension property is only required to hold for inner horns $\Lambda ^{n} _{k}$, i.e. those horns with $0<k<n$.
-A morphism between quasi-categories is just a simplicial map.
-We will denote quasi-categories by calligraphic letters e.g. $ \mathcal {B} $.
-The full-subcategory of $sSet$ with objects quasi-categories will be denoted by $ \mathcal {C}at _{\infty}$.
+An \emph{$\infty$-category} is a simplicial set $S _{\bullet}$ for which the above extension property is only required to hold for \emph{inner horns} $\Lambda ^{n} _{k}$, i.e. those horns with $0<k<n$.
+A Kan complex is a simplicial model of an $\infty$-groupoid, as the Kan condition can be interpreted as giving the condition that morphisms are invertible up to (coherent) homotopy.
+Likewise, the defining property of an $\infty$-category tells us that while 1-morphisms/edges may not be invertible (up to homotopy), the higher morphisms are.
+It would perhaps take us too far afield too further motivate $\infty$-categories here.
+However, the introductory sections of Lurie~ ~\cite{citeLurieHighertopostheory} should be highly accessible.

+A morphism between $\infty$-categories is just a simplicial map.
+We will denote $\infty$-categories by calligraphic letters e.g. $ \mathcal {B} $.
+In \cite[Chapter 3]{citeLurieHighertopostheory} an $\infty$-category of $\infty$-categories is constructed, with 1-morphisms simplicial maps, and we call this $\mathcal {C}at _{\infty}$.
+On the other hand the full-subcategory of the category of simplicial sets with objects $\infty$-categories will be denoted by $\infty-Cat$. \begin{notation} We denote the maximal Kan subcomplex of $\mathcal{C}at _{\infty} $ by $\mathbb{S} $. \end{notation}